gaelmoccand/Cpp_Weekly/README.md

 ### 2 using range-for loop
 Always Prefere a range-for loop to iterate
-    a.
-Use  & ref to avoid copying the element
+    * Use  & ref to avoid copying the element
-    b.
-Use const if u do not want to modify the element
+    * Use const if u do not want to modify the element
 ```cpp
     for (const auto &player : players) {
         std::cout << player << std::endl;